tyronechen/SARS-CoV-2/README.md

 # SARS-CoV-2

 Integrate multi-omics data for SARS-Cov-2.
+2 modalities are used, proteome and translatome.
+Note that while classical translatome assays measure RNA attached to the ribosome, the authors use a custom method which measures nascent protein directly.

 Data obtained from: